stuffmatic/chebyshev-calculator/README.md

 ### Pro tips

 * If you're not able to approximate your function with a reasonable number of coefficients, consider splitting the range into smaller intervals and compute separate approximations for each of them.
-* You can enter any valid Javascript expression of `x` into the _f(x)_ field.
-If your function is too complex to be expressed as a one-liner, you may want to consider dropping the self contained [`ChebyshevExpansion`](src/util/chebyshev-expansion.ts) class into your own Typescipt code.
+* You can enter any valid Javascript expression of `x` into the _f(x)_ field, but if your function is too complex to be expressed as a one-liner, you may want to consider dropping the self contained [`ChebyshevExpansion`](src/util/chebyshev-expansion.ts) class into your own Typescipt code.

 ## Building and running